kraudy/MasterCompiler/docs/Spec.md

 ## Simplest spec

 A single compilation target without compilation params or any pre or post compilation hook.
-MC will try to extract compilation information from the object, it is not found, sensible defaults will be used.
+MC will try to extract compilation information from the object.
+If not found, sensible defaults will be used.

 ```yaml
 targets:
   "robkraudy1.hello.pgm.rpgle": {}
 ```

 Save the yaml file and call the compiler.
-Note how we are using `-xv` flags to get the full output.
+Note how we are using `{-xv | -x: debug, -v: verbose}` flags to get the full output.
+And `{-f, --file: Spec file}` for the spec path.
 ```
 java -jar MasterCompiler-1.0-SNAPSHOT.jar -xv -f /home/ROBKRAUDY/yaml/robkraudy1.hello.pgm.rpgle.yaml
 ```